fazil47/capstone-project-soti/FrontEnd/README.md

 2. Navigate to the root directory of your Angular project.
 You can use the `cd` command to change your working directory if needed.

-3. Run the following command to install the missing package as a development dependency:
+3. Run the following command to install the missing package as a development dependency: `npm install --save-dev @angular-devkit/build-angular`